 Lawsuits against other defendants, as well as some filed in state and local courts have yet to be decided.

 Purdue Opioid Lawsuit Settlement History

 Purdue Pharma, the manufacturer of OxyContin, was founded and privately owned by the Sackler Family.
 The company has been a major target of opiate addiction lawsuits with evidence showing the company knew the addiction risks and purposefully misled prescribers, government agencies, and patients.

 Purdue faced legal trouble first in the mid-2000s and pleaded guilty in 2007 to federal charges.
 The company was accused of misleading federal regulators and others about the risks of addiction in OxyContin users.
 The lawsuit was settled with Purdue agreeing to pay more than $600 million in fines and penalties.

-In September 2019, Purdue reached a tentative national settlement worth up to $12 billion but the company subsequently filed for bankruptcy and may be afforded some protection in future lawsuits.
+In September 2019, Purdue reached a tentative national settlement worth up to $12 billion.
 In November 2020, Purdue also pleaded guilty to conspiring to defraud the U.S. government and violating laws against kickback payments.
 In March 2022, the Sacklers reached a $6 billion deal, still under review by the federal courts.
 The deal also calls for members of the Sackler family to give up control of the company.